FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 ..
 R8

-sum and int commands are used to show summation and integration in the rendered document respectively.
-We can specify the upper and lower limits for these commands using charet and underscore respectively.
+To typeset the summation symbol, use the sum command.
+Similarly, the integral symbol is obtained using the int command.
+The upper and lower limits, for both the sum and int command are specified using the carat and underscore characters , respectively.

 ..
 L9